wildlyinaccurate/wildlyinaccurate.github.io/_posts/2018-08-22-web-performance-teardown-trademe.md

 On the first page load, over 4.2MB of data is transferred.
 On subsequent page loads, that number is more like 570KB thanks to a caching service worker and sensible caching headers.

+### Code splitting is already implemented

+Despite the massive bundle size, it looks like code splitting has already been implemented.
+[Code splitting is recommended](https://developers.google.com/web/fundamentals/performance/optimizing-javascript/code-splitting/) to ensure that your users only download the code that they need.
+Code splitting can be hard, but the fact that it is already set up on TradeMe should reduce the amount of effort required to optimise the JavaScript delivery.

 ## Recommendations

 ### Test on representative devices and networks

-Building great user experiences requires a large dose of empathy, and one of the easiest ways to get this empathy is by using your product in the same way that your "average" user does.
+Building great user experiences requires a large dose of empathy, and one of the easiest ways to get this empathy is by using your product in the same way that your users do.
 Pick up a mid-range Android phone or an Intel Celeron laptop and see how your product feels on those devices.
-The great thing about "average" devices is that they are cheap - 10-20x cheaper than the MacBook Pro used by the "average" developer.
+The great thing about using the same devices as your users is that they are cheap - often 10-20x cheaper than the MacBook Pro used by many developers.

 ### Render the core content on the server

+I've always been an advocate for having a good [core experience](/redefining-the-bcc-news-core-experience/).
+If you're not familiar with the concept of a core experience, I define it as follows:

+> A core experience should be made up of these five things, in order of importance:
+>
+> 0. The page content.
+> 0. The markup required to make the page accessible.
+> 0. Minimal styling to make the content easily readable – grids, typography, etc.
+> 0. Minimal styling to brand the page – logo, colours.
+> 0. The means to enhance the page where appropriate.
+>
+> A core experience should be _just_ these things.
+Everything else is an enhancement.

+This might sound familiar if you know about [progressive enhancement](https://developer.mozilla.org/en-US/docs/Glossary/Progressive_Enhancement), since having a core experience is a prerequisite for doing any progressive enhancement.

 ### Reduce the amount of JavaScript you ship

+JavaScript is a hot topic in 2018.
+It is by far the biggest contributor to slow user experiences on the web -- if you haven't already read Addy Osmani's [_The Cost Of JavaScript in 2018_](https://medium.com/@addyosmani/the-cost-of-javascript-in-2018-7d8950fbb5d4) then I would recommend doing so.

+In the last few years, the web developer ecosystem has come leaps and bounds.
+With tools like npm and Webpack, it's easier than ever before to create interactive user experiences and bundle them up to be delivered on the web.
+An unfortunate downside to this is that it's easier than ever before to create huge JavaScript bundles that don't perform well.

+Right now there are no easy answers to The JavaScript Problem.
+The best thing that developers can do today is to remain diligent and balance ease of development with user experience.

+### Use performance budgets

+Before you even start working on a project, set yourself budgets on key user experience metrics like First Interactive, Hero Element Render Time, and JavaScript bundle size.
+Keep an eye on your budgets and **always fix problems that break your budgets**.
+Performance budgets are becoming a de facto feature of performance monitoring tools.
+We used [SpeedCurve's performance budgets](https://speedcurve.com/blog/performance-budgets-in-action/) at the BBC to set performance targets and receive alerts when we broke the budgets.